-\Includes fatalities where seat belts were available within the vehicle.
+Includes fatalities where seat belts were available within the vehicle.
 Excludes fatalities where seat belts do not apply (pedestrians, bicycles, motorcycles, off-highway vehicles, persons riding on the exterior of motor vehicles, bus passengers and farm/construction equipment).

-North Dakota Percent of Restraint Use by Injury Classification, 2018-2022
+North Dakota Percent of Restraint Use by Injury Classification, 2019-2023

-&lt;sup>1 National Safety Council
+1 National Safety Council

 Crash data shows a direct correlation between seat belt use and injury severity.
-Unbelted vehicle occupants in crashes in North Dakota account for the largest percent of fatalities, while belted occupants most commonly receive non-serious or no injuries.
+Unbelted vehicle occupants in crashes account for the largest percent of fatalities, while belted occupants most commonly receive non-serious or no injuries.

-In North Dakota over the past 5 years (2018-2022), more than half (53%) of the people killed in a motor vehicle crash, where seat belts applied, were not wearing a seat belt at the time of the crash.
+Over the past five years (2019-2023), more than half (53%) of the people killed in a motor vehicle crash, where seat belts were available, were not buckled at the time of the crash.
 And, 79% of the unbelted fatalities were males.

-In 2022 alone, 69% of motor vehicle fatalities in North Dakota were not wearing their seat belt.
-Of those unbelted fatalities, 63% were partially or totally ejected.
-Further, 67% of single vehicle rollover fatalities were not wearing their seat belt and 86% of those unbelted fatalities were either partially or totally ejected.
+In 2023 alone, 47% of motor vehicle fatalities were not wearing their seat belt.
+Of those unbelted fatalities, 64% were partially or totally ejected.
+Further, 67% of single vehicle rollover fatalities were not wearing their seat belt and 82% of those unbelted fatalities were either partially or totally ejected.

-North Dakota's observed seat belt use has been consistently lower than the national seat belt use rate over the past 10 years (2013-2022).
+North Dakota's observed seat belt use has been consistently lower than the national seat belt use rate over the past 10 years (2014-2023).